sebastiankb/wot-smart-charging/README.md

 * start eCar simulation in terminal II: `node ecar.js`
 * start smart charging application in terminal III: `node smart-charging.js`

 Note: The PV and eCar simulations automatically expose their Thing Descriptions.
+This simple application stops when the eCar is full charged.